ThrennPL/GD_python/documentation/business/business-overview.en.md

 ## Conclusion

-GD_python represents a paradigm shift in business process documentation, combining cutting-edge AI technology with proven business methodologies.
+GD represents a paradigm shift in business process documentation, combining cutting-edge AI technology with proven business methodologies.
 With strong market demand, clear competitive advantages, and sustainable business model, the platform is positioned to capture significant market share in the rapidly growing process automation and documentation space.

 The combination of immediate cost savings (80% time reduction) with long-term strategic benefits (faster innovation cycles) creates compelling value for organizations of all sizes, while the dual Polish-English market approach provides unique positioning in Central European markets with global expansion potential.